 American Board of Forensic Toxicology (ABFT)

 The Institute has maintained ABFT accreditation in postmortem forensic toxicology and human performance toxicology since 2004.
 This accreditation focuses on the importance of testing that not only can determine if an individual was impaired, such as in a DUI case, or poisoned but can also assist with the determination of cause (or contributory cause) and manner of death.

 Accreditation to the ANAB Forensic Inspection program (ISO/IEC 17020 Standards) demonstrates the technical competence of the Forensic Anthropology Division, its anthropologists and the exceptional quality assurance encompassing their examination processes.
 The Institute is currently the only medical examiner office in the nation with an ISO-accredited forensic anthropology division.

 National Association of Medical Examiners (NAME)

 The Institute has maintained continuous NAME accreditation since June 2006.
-The NAME requirements were established by physicians to reflect starndards for a quality medicolegal system.
+The NAME requirements were established by physicians to reflect standards for a quality medicolegal death investigation system.

 Texas Forensic Science Commission (FSC)

 The Texas FSC accreditation is essential for our crime laboratory analysts to present evidence in courts of law within the state of Texas.

 Texas Medical Association for Continuing Medical Education (TMA-CME)

 The only medical examiner office in Texas to hold this accreditation

 This accreditation, held since 2012, allows the Institute to sponsor educational conferences and seminars that qualify for continuing medical education credits required by the Texas Medical Board in order for physicians to maintain their licensure.
 The Institute is currently the only medical examiner office in Texas to hold this accreditation and was recognized with commendation in 2016 by the Texas Medical Association.